Hudson River Climate Resilience Case Studies

 - Task Force charged with analyzing sea-level rise projections to improve upon their NY Rising Plan and recommended Implementation Projects

 - Evaluated alternatives for managing flood-risk to properties on Grassy Point

 Kingston Waterfront Flooding Task Force

-The Challenge: Protect Kingston's Downtown Waterfront from Flooding
+The Challenge: Protect Kingston's Historic Downtown Waterfront and Wastewater Treatment Plant from Frequent Flooding

-The Task Force met for eight months and was guided by a planning team that included the Hudson River Estuary Program.
+Each Task Force met for approximately eight months and was guided by a planning team that included the Hudson River Estuary Program.

 Flood Adaptation Tools Used by the Task Force